Cree Q5 LED Flashlight Review – Pros, Cons and Reader Feedback

 In this Cree 7w flashlight review we cover a few different variants of the Cree Q5 300 lumen LED flashlight.
 We have purchased over 100 of these Cree LED flashlights, so this post is written from experience.
 (I give small flashlights as practical gifts, as noted below.)

-The Ultrafire 7w 300lm Mini Cree was and still is the quality leader.
-They are no longer available.
+The Ultrafire 7w 300lm Mini Cree was the quality leader.
+They are no longer available and we have a new recommendation for Best Cheap Flashlight.

 These were affordable flashlights that use a single standard AA or 14500 3.6v battery.
 The 300 to 500 lumens listed (depending on the model) is more like 100 lumens.